ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When the access token response is encoded in JSON, the value of the "from_rs" parameter is a text string, which encodes the binary representation of the (tagged) CBOR byte string STR in base64url without padding (see {{Section 5 of RFC4648}}).

-When C receives from the AS the access token response specifying the "token_upload" parameter with value 0, C retrieves from the "from_rs" parameter the information relayed by the AS, just like when retrieving that information from a successful response with Content-Format ct that C receives from the RS when using the original workflow.
+When C receives from the AS the access token response specifying the "token_upload" parameter with value 0 or 2, C retrieves from the "from_rs" parameter the information relayed by the AS, just like when retrieving that information from a successful response with Content-Format ct that C receives from the RS when using the original workflow.

 In particular, if the CBOR byte string STR is not the empty CBOR byte string (0x40), C considers as the Content-Format ct either: